-We’ve heard many positive stories of cooks and caterers rising to these challenges, however, we recognise it is a difficult period, with many questions arising.
+We’ve heard many positive stories of Food for Life Served Here (FFLSH) cooks and caterers rising to these challenges, however, this remains a difficult period.

 Practical Support for School Chefs as the 'New Normal' Evolves

-As schools have made their return in September this year, cooks and caterers have been faced with a host of challenges - tackling how to maintain pupil and staff safety and wellbeing whilst continuing to serve nutritious meals.
+As schools returned in September 2020, cooks and caterers were faced with a host of challenges - tackling how to maintain pupil and staff safety and wellbeing whilst continuing to serve nutritious meals.

-In our second webinar on 23rd September, our panel shared their experience of returning to service, discussing what has worked well, and not so well, as the ‘new normal’ to delivering meals to pupils in schools takes shape.
+In our second webinar, our panel shared their experiences of returning to service, discussing the successes and challenges they encountered as the ‘new normal’ in school food service took shape.

-Caron Longden (National Development Manager, FFL) was joined by:
+Caron Longden (National Development Manager, Food for Life) was joined by:

 - Bill Campbell (Education Services Advisor)